Lobgesang

 Lobgesang (Hymn of Praise), Op.
 52 (MWV A 18), is an 11-movement "Symphony-Cantata on Words of the Holy Bible for Soloists, Choir and Orchestra" by Felix Mendelssohn.
-After the composer's death it was published as his Symphony No. 2 in B-flat major, a naming and a numbering that are not his.
+After the composer's death it was published as his Symphony No. 2 in B♭ major, a naming and a numbering that are not his.
 The required soloists are two sopranos and a tenor.
 The work lasts almost twice as long as any of Mendelssohn's purely instrumental symphonies.
-It is the second ever symphony by a major composer to include a chorus following Beethoven’s Ninth Symphony.

 History

 It was composed in 1840, along with the less-known Festgesang "Gutenberg Cantata", to celebrate the 400th anniversary of the invention of Johannes Gutenberg's movable type printing system.

 In 1842 Mendelssohn had published his Scottish Symphony as "Symphony No. 3", however a "Symphony No. 2" had never been published during Mendelssohn's lifetime.
 Possibly the composer's intention was to spare this number for his earlier Italian Symphony, which he premiered in 1833, but afterwards withheld for a revision that was never completed.
 The Italian Symphony was published posthumously as "Symphony No. 4".
 Decades after Mendelssohn's death, the editors of the old Mendelssohn complete edition entered Lobgesang as "No. 2" in the sequence of the symphonies for editorial reasons.
 However, there is no indication that this represented the composer's intentions.
 The new Mendelssohn-Werkverzeichnis (MWV), published in 2009 by the Saxon Academy of Sciences and Humanities, no longer lists Lobgesang among the symphonies, but rather among the sacred vocal works.